In-flight entertainment: Cost efficiency

 The companies involved are in a constant battle to cut costs of production, without cutting the system's quality and compatibility.
 Cutting production costs may be achieved by anything from altering the housing for personal televisions, to reducing the amount of embedded software in the in-flight entertainment processor.
 Difficulties with cost are also present with the customers, or airlines, looking to purchase in-flight entertainment systems.
 Most in-flight entertainment systems are purchased by existing airlines as an upgrade package to an existing fleet of aircraft.
 This cost can be anywhere from $2 million to $5 million for a plane to be equipped with a set of seat back LCD monitors and an embedded IFE system.

 Some of the IFE systems are being purchased already installed in a new aircraft, such as the modern Airbus A320, which eliminates the possibility of having upgrade difficulties.
 Some airlines are passing the cost directly into the customers ticket price, while some are charging a user fee based on an individual customers use.
 Some are also attempting to get a majority of the cost paid for by advertisements on, around, and in their IFE.

 The largest international airlines sometimes pay more than $90,000 for a license to show one movie over a period of two or three months.
 These airlines usually feature up to 100 movies at once, whereas 20 years ago they would have only 10 or 12.
 In the United States, airlines pay a flat fee every time the movie is watched by a passenger.
 Some airlines spend up to $20 million per year on content.

-Varieties of in-flight entertainment
+Varieties

 Moving-map systems

 A moving-map system is a real-time flight information and position display.
 These systems were the first type of computerized in flight entertainment.
 In addition to displaying a map that illustrates the position and direction of the plane, most systems give (utilizing both the imperial and metric systems) the altitude, airspeed, outside air temperature, distance to the destination, distance from the origination point, and origin/destination/local time (using both the 12-hour and 24-hour clocks).
 The moving-map system information is derived in real time from the aircraft's flight management system.